9 Ways to Travel Green in the San Juans

 - Be Considerate of Other Visitors

-When you get coffee, bring a travel cup, jar or favorite cup along to avoid single-use paper cups.
+When you get coffee, bring a travel cup, Mason jar or favorite cup along to avoid single-use paper cups.
 Most paper cups cannot be recycled, so avoid adding to the landfills by carrying your own.

 Instead of buying bottled water, use a reusable bottle.
 Making plastic bottles to meet America’s demand for bottled water uses more than 17 million barrels of oil annually, enough to fuel 1.3 million cars for a year.